What Does a Cyber Liability Policy Cover?

 Like many businesses, your firm probably uses computers to send, receive, or store electronic data.
 Such data might include sales projections, tax records, and other information owned by your business.
 If the data is lost, stolen or damaged due to a security breach, it could be very costly to replace or restore.

 Your computer system might also contain sensitive data that belongs to other parties such as customers, employees, or vendors.
 If the data is lost or compromised by a hacker, the owners might sue your company for damages.
 Your firm could also incur substantial notification expenses.
 Virtually states have laws requiring businesses to inform individuals whose personal information has been compromised in a data breach.
 You can protect your business against the costs associated with data breaches by purchasing a cyber liability policy.

 What Is Cyber Liability Coverage?

-First-party coverages apply to losses sustained by your company directly.
-An example is damage to your company's electronic data files caused by a hacker.
-Third-party coverages apply to claims against your firm by people who have been injured as a result of your actions or failure to act.
-For instance, a client sues you for negligence after his personal data is stolen from your computer system and released online.
+First-party coverages pay expenses your firm directly incurs as result of the breach, such as the cost of informing your customers about a hacker attack.
+Third-party coverages apply to claims against your firm by people or companies that have been injured as a result of your actions or failure to act.
+For instance, a client sues you for negligence after a hacker steals his personal data from your computer system and releases it online.